BGI-Qingdao/SRY_Kmers_by_meryl/README.md

 Option  :
     --male_group    required    folder of male population.
-                                NOTICE : for each individual, put it's fastq into a independant sub-folder.
+                                NOTE : for each individual, put all of its fastqs into a separate sub-folder.
-                                NOITCE : fastq must be ended by fastq or fastq.gz or fq or fq.gz --female_group  required    folder of female population.
+                                NOTE : fastq must be ended by fastq or fastq.gz or fq or fq.gz --female_group  required    folder of female population.
-                                NOTICE : for each individual, put it's fastq into a independant sub-folder.
+                                NOTE : for each individual, put all of its fastqs into a separate sub-folder.
-                                NOITCE : fastq must be ended by fastq or fastq.gz or fq or fq.gz.
+                                NOTE : fastq must be ended by fastq or fastq.gz or fq or fq.gz.
     --suffix        required    suffix of sequence files.
     --kmers         optional    [default 21] kmer-size.
     --thread        optional    [default 16] max threads for meryl.
     --memory        optional    [default 50] max memory for meryl.
     --output        optional    [default output] output folder name.
-    --mfs           optional    [default 0] the minimum number of individual that support femle kmers . set this in case when you suspect that there are mixed males in the females.
+    --mfs           optional    [default 0] the minimum number of individuals that support female kmers . set this in case when you suspect that there are mixed males in the females.

 Example :